This post may contain affiliate sales links. Please see my full disclosure policy for details

 How Much Does a Cup of Flour Weigh in Grams?

 There’s no exact way to determine cups to grams, as every brand is different.
 If you’re using King Arthur Flour or Gold Medal Flour, 1 cup will weigh 120 grams.
-Keep in mind that this applies to this brands’ all-purpose flour only.
+Keep in mind that this applies to these brands’ all-purpose flour only.

 Cake flour, whole wheat flour, and gluten-free flour have their own unique conversion rates.
 I recommend referring to the weight measurements provided on the packaging of the flour.
 This way, you’ll know exactly how much 1/4 cup, 1/3 cup, 1/2 cup or one full cup of the flour should weigh and you can match that up with your food scale’s measurements if needed.